GoogleCloudPlatform/covid-19-open-data/README.md

 sources so adding up all region-level values may not equal exactly to the reported country-level value.
 See the [data loading tutorial][7] for more information.

+### Data updates
+The data for each table is updated at least daily.
+Individual tables, for example [Epidemiology](./docs/table-epidemiology.md), have fresher data than the [main table](#main-table) and are updated multiple times a day.
+Each individual data source has its own update schedule and some are not updated in a regular interval; the data tables hosted here only reflect the latest data published by the sources.

 ## Contribute